swamprabbitlabs-dot/Cognitiv/README.md

 **A cognitive architecture for emotionally reactive agents.**

 Cognitiv gives artificial agents human-like mental processes: emotional appraisal, associative memory, mood dynamics, and imperfect recall.
-It's built for LLM-driven game NPCs, behavioral research, and interactive simulations — anywhere you need agents that go beyond purely responding but *remembering, feeling, and changing*.
+It's built for LLM-driven game NPCs, behavioral research, and interactive simulations; anywhere you need agents that go beyond purely responding but *remembering, feeling, and changing*.

+*Note: References to "feeling, remembering, thinking," etc. are used here in the common LLM-related meanings and do not evoke any actual sentience or self-awareness.*

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![Zero Dependencies](https://img.shields.io/badge/dependencies-zero-brightgreen.svg)](#)
 [![Status: Alpha](https://img.shields.io/badge/status-alpha-orange.svg)](#)

-*Note: References to "feeling, remembering, thinking," etc. are used here in the common LLM-related meanings and do not evoke any actual sentience or self-awareness.*
 ---

 ## Why Cognitiv?

 Most LLM agents treat memory as a database lookup: score entries by relevance, return the top matches.
-But human memory isn't a search index — it's associative, emotional, context-dependent, and reconstructive.
+But human memory differs from a search index or filing cabinet.
+Instead, it's associative, emotional, context-dependent, and reconstructive.
 A person in a marketplace already has trade memories partially activated.
 Their anxiety makes anxious memories more accessible.
 They confuse similar events.
 They form beliefs from patterns over time.

 Cognitiv models these properties directly: